-Acquiring financing for new hotel development or acquisitions of existing properties has been near impossible over the past several years.
+Acquiring hotel financing for new developments or acquisitions of existing properties has been near impossible over the past several years.
 The tepid recovery of the economy combined with a lack of new hotels, has, in fact, created a more favorable environment for investors seeking hotel projects.

 Don’t get overly excited, though.
 Lenders haven’t thrown their doors wide open by any means.
 Rather, they’ve been exhibiting a willingness to loan to well-conceived hotel development projects and well-located acquisition opportunities.
 There are quite a few qualities lenders look for in a borrower, and without these, your options could be limited.

 Feasibility – How likely is it that your hotel project will be feasible based on your resources, team, and experience?
 Make an excellent case for yourself, otherwise, don’t expect yes for an answer.

 Location – It could be tricky to finance a hotel project in a saturated location, or an “up and coming,” location, especially if the investors aren’t convinced of the up and coming part.
 Explain thoroughly why you’re convinced the location will be successful and listen thoughtfully to any reasons why it might not be ideal.

 Experience of Operator – This is a tough industry and market.
 Experience doesn’t equate to success every time, but it typically helps.
 If you have great experience, show them, if you don’t, prove to them why your plan will be a success.